socialismconference/songbook.github.io/songs/gonna-be-an-engineer.md

 ---
-title: I'm Gonna to Be an Engineer
+title: Gonna to Be an Engineer
 lyrics: Seeger, Peggy
 music: Seeger, Peggy
 category: songs
 ---

-## I'm Gonna Be an Engineer
+## Gonna Be an Engineer

 > by Peggy Seeger